 Ingredients

-• 1 pair pork kidney, washed and cleaned
+- 1 pair pork kidneys, cleaned and prepped

 Instructions

-3. In a bowl, add noodles and the stir fried kidney and ginger.
-Add extra water as needed to make it as ‘soupy’ as you want.
-You may add more salt as desired also.
+In a serving bowl, add the cooked noodles.
+Top with the stir-fried pork kidneys and ginger.
+Add hot water or broth to make it as soupy as you like.
+Taste and add more salt if needed.

 Nutrition Information: